solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 ![Various mesh density levels of the uniform structured mesh: (a) `MESH_LEVEL=1`, (b) `MESH_LEVEL=2`, (c) `MESH_LEVEL=3`.](./images/structured_uniform_hex_meshes.png)

-An example of unstructured polyhedral mesh generated using Gmsh, and other OpenFOAM mesh manipulation utilities, is shown in the following figure:
+An example of an unstructured polyhedral mesh generated using a combination of Gmsh and `polyDualMesh` is shown below.

 ![An example of unstructured graded polyhedral mesh.](./images/unstructured_graded_poly_mesh.png)